infrawatch/telemetry-framework/docs/02-server_side_installation.md

 The last step is to deploy OpenShift and run the `sa-telemetry/config.yml` playbook to setup the telemetry platform on your virtual machines.
-We'll do this with [`openshift-ansible`](https://github.com/openshift/openshift-ansible), which has been cloned and patched via the `telemetry-framework/scripts/bootstrap.sh` script.
+We'll do this with [`openshift-ansible`](https://github.com/openshift/openshift-ansible), which will be cloned and patched via the `telemetry-framework/scripts/bootstrap.sh` script.

 ## Clone `redhat-nfvpe.telemetry-framework`